Hye-Won HwangAssistant Professor of Practice, Dance

 Hye-Won Hwang earned a Ph.D. in Critical Dance Studies from the University of California, Riverside.
 She also holds an MA in Dance Studies from the Laban Center, London (now called Trinity Laban Conservatoire of Music & Dance) and an MA in Dance Education from New York University.
 She received a BA in Dance at Ewha Woman’s University where she graduated magna cum laude.
 Dr. Hwang is also a certified movement analyst (CMA) and a certified yoga teacher.

+Prior to joining the Dance Program at UNL, Dr. Hwang taught dance practice and theory courses at the University of California, Riverside.
 Dr. Hwang joined the dance faculty at the Glenn Korff School of Music at the University of Nebraska-Lincoln in 2015, where she is now an Assistant Professor of Practice in Dance.
-She has taught Intermediate and Advanced Modern Dance Technique, Dance Composition and Dance History courses.
-She co-directed the annual Student Dance Project (2015) and created "(Un)bound" and "The Path Unknown" for the Evenings of Dance (2016 and 2017), the annual faculty and guest artist dance concert at Nebraska.
-Prior to joining the Dance Program at Nebraska, Dr. Hwang taught dance practice and theory courses at the University of California, Riverside (2013-2014).
+She has taught Intermediate and Advanced Modern Dance Techniques, Dance Composition and Dance History courses.
+She co-directed the annual Student Dance Project (2015) and created modern dance pieces for the Evenings of Dance (2016-2018), the annual faculty and guest artist dance concert at UNL.
+In 2016, Dr. Hwang performed her original choreography entitled “Reset” at Kimball Recital Hall as a part of Glenn Korff Day Celebration Performance.
+In 2018, Dr. Hwang was awarded one of the Hixson-Lied College’s highest honors: the Junior Faculty Teaching Award.